salzman-lab/SICILIAN/README.md

 - Intall needed packages for `R` and `Python`
 - Build annotation pickle files and STAR index files for a genome assembly and annotation using `create_annotator.py` script
 - Set the input variables in `SICILIAN.py` which is the main script that submits all necessary jobs for running SICILIAN on input RNA-Seq data.
+- For running SICILIAN on 10x scRNA-Seq data, it needs to first demultiplex 10x fastq file based on cell barcode and UMI information stored in R1.
+For 10x analysis, SICILIAN executes `whitelise` and `extract` commands from `UMI_tools` software.
+Therefore, `UMI_tools` should be preinstalled on the local cluster for running SICILIAN on 10x samples.
 ### Software requirements
 - SICILIAN has been developed using `Python 3.6.1` and the following libraries are needed to be installed
   - argparse